 People either love or hate bullion knots but I am in the love them camp!
 They are one of those hand embroidery stitches that can be tricky to work so if you have trouble with them do take time to read my tips.

 Most of the problems associated with working bullion knots is that people use the wrong needle.
 I suggest you try milliners or straw needles.
 Why these particular needles?
 Most embroidery needles have an eye that is wider than the shaft of the needle which means any stitch that wraps the thread around the needle often runs the risk of getting too tight to pull the thread through.

-I recommend milliners or straw needles because most embroidery needles have an eye that is wider than the shaft of the needle.
 Milliners or straw needles have an eye and shaft that are the same width which makes sliding the wrapped bullion knot along the needle easy.
-Try it as it does make a difference.
+Try it as it does make a difference!

-Another tip is to wrap them clockwise as for most threads this will mean you will follow the natural twist of the thread.
+Another tip is to wrap your thread in a clockwise direction.
+For most threads this will mean you will follow the natural twist of the direction in which it was spun.
 If your thread untwists as you wrap your bullion, it means the thread was spun in the opposite direction to most threads on the market.
 This would include some rayon threads.
 In this case wrap your bullion in an anti clockwise direction.

 Simply put, wrap clockwise most of the time but if for some reason this untwists your thread wrap anti clockwise.

 Some people get a little tense and wrap too tight.
-Then, while still on the needle hold the bullion between thumb and first finger and rub the bullion back and forth to loosen the wraps slightly before you pull the needle through.
+Then, while still on the needle hold the bullion between thumb and first finger and gently rub the bullion back and forth in your fingers to loosen the wraps slightly before you pull the needle through.

-Once mastered they do take a little practice bu they are well worth learning and enjoying!
+Bullion Knot is one of those hand embroidery stitches that is fun and interesting.
+Once mastered they are fun.
+I know they do take a little practice but they are well worth learning and enjoying!